ga-curriculum/computer-science-big-o-notation/README.md

 ## About

 This lesson covers the basics of Big O notation.
-By the end of this lab, you'll be able to:
+By the end of this lesson, you will be able to:
 * explain how Big O Notation is used to describe algorithms
 * define constant, linear, quadratic, logarithmic, and factorial Big O runtimes
 * analyze algorithms to determine their Big O time